4 min read

 11. Language barriers

 There are only two official languages in Canada but there are over 60 Indigenous languages grouped into 12 distinct language families.
 According to the 2011 Census, almost 213,500 people reported an Indigenous mother tongue and nearly 213,400 people reported speaking an Indigenous language most often or regularly at home.
 Of those 213,400 Indigenous people who speak an Indigenous language at home, some are going to be entrepreneurs who will face language barriers as they navigate the waters of business development and operation, especially if their intended market is not their community and not Indigenous.

-But, despite the challenges for Indigenous businesses, the the National Household Survey (NHS) reveals that:
+But, despite the challenges for Indigenous businesses:

 The goal of economic self-reliance is what motivates entrepreneurs and the above stats indicate that Indigenous entrepreneurs are increasingly creating their own destinies.
 As we move forward with “dismantling the Indian Act on a case-by-case basis” and with reconciliation we should see some real movement for Indigenous entrepreneurs.

 National Aboriginal Capital Corporations Association (NACCA) and the Business Development Bank of Canada (BDC) report

 In from the Margins, Part II: Reducing Barriers to Social Inclusion and Social Cohesion